9. Books, broadcasting, and the Bible College

 - Do we have any printing presses in Italy?

 No, we do not.
-For a while we tried running a small
+We tried running a small

-print shop, but we just didn't have the volume of work to justify that investment.
-All of our work
+print shop for a while, but we just didn't have the volume of work to justify that investment.
+Our work

-is done by commercial printers who have far better equipment than we could ever hope to own.
+is done by commercial printers with far better equipment than we could ever hope to own.

 And we don't have to worry about hiring and firing employees, keeping the plant busy,